CHT2520/basic-MVC-CRUD/README.md

 - Get the id from the query string.
 - Call `find()` in the _film.php_ file.
 - Load _edit.view.php_.

-- Check this works.
+Check this works.

 Next, open _update.php_.
-Add some code that will
+Add some code that will:-

 - Get the data from the form.
 - Call `save()` in the _film.php_ file.